Latency Advantages in Common-Value Auctions: Introduction

 \subsection{Literature Review}

 In this section we briefly review the related auction literature (the applications to blockchains have already been discussed inline above).
 There is a long literature on auctions with common values and asymmetric information, dating back to the PhD thesis of \citet{ortega1968models}.
+The most closely related work is probably \citet{engelbrecht}, who characterize the equilibrium in the case of no reserve price ($L=0$).
+Their analysis does not extend to the case with a positive reserve price $L > 0$ for a fundamental reason: the structure of the equilibrium changes qualitatively when a reserve price is introduced.

+In the case without a reserve price ($L=0$), they show that the equilibrium has a particularly clean structure: Bob bids the conditional expectation $\mathbb{E}[\tilde{v}| \tilde{v} < v]$ for all $v > 0$, and Alice randomizes by drawing a value $v'$ and bidding $\mathbb{E}[\tilde{v}| \tilde{v} < v']$.
+This structure works because there is no lower bound on bids, and the tie-breaking considerations are simpler.

+However, when $L > 0$, the equilibrium becomes more complex because Bob's bidding strategy must account for the reserve price constraint.
+Specifically, when $\mathbb{E}[\tilde{v}| \tilde{v} < v] < L$, Bob cannot bid his unconstrained optimal amount (which would be below the reserve price).
+Instead, Bob must either bid $L$ (if it's profitable, i.e., if $v > L$) or bid $0$ (if $v \leq L$).
+This creates a discontinuity (and an atom) in Bob's bidding function at the threshold value $\underline v$ defined by $L = \mathbb{E}[\tilde{v}| \tilde{v} < \underline v]$.

-The most closely related work is probably \citet{engelbrecht} who characterize the equilibrium in the case of no reserve price.
-Their paper does not allow for a reserve price.
-Further, our interpretation of the last mover's value in terms of options give us both a novel interpretations and novel results in terms of latency advantages and the resulting comparative statics. \citet{dubra2006correction} provides a complete proof that the equilibrium in this case is unique.
+This discontinuity fundamentally changes the equilibrium analysis.
+In the framework of \citep{engelbrecht}, the smooth structure of the bidding functions allows for a relatively straightforward characterization.
+With a reserve price, the equilibrium requires solving for the threshold $\underline v$ that equates the reserve price with the conditional expectation, and then handling the different cases (above threshold, between $L$ and threshold, and below $L$) separately.
+This additional complexity is part of what we handle here.
+Further, our interpretation of the last mover's value in terms of options is novel and insightful in its own right, and Further, leads to novel results about the value of latency advantages and the resulting comparative statics.

+\citet{dubra2006correction} provides a complete proof that the equilibrium in this case is unique.
 Of course the seminal work on common value auctions is \citet{milgrom1982theory}, but it allows for all buyers to have (ex-ante symmetric) private information. \citet{hausch1987asymmetric} considers the case of asymmetrically informed bidders in a common-value auction, but restricts attention to a finite type space for tractability.
 Further, they consider an inherently static setting so there is no notion of a last mover or comparative statics with respect to the timing advantage.